 - Furring Strips (small boards that can be screwed along the narrow side of a 2×6)

 - Pond Liner – You’ll need a pond liner that matches the dimensions of the raised bed you build + extra for the sides and additional overhang just in case.
 Use an unprinted advertising billboard tarp for a UV-protected, slightly less expensive alternative.
+(Or you can use a commercial pond liner.)

 Step 1.
 Build a Sturdy Raised Garden Bed